yactouat/www.yactouat.com-fr/README.md

 - GitHub Action [super linting](https://github.com/marketplace/actions/super-linter)

-## Deployment
+## CD: Deployment on Google Cloud Run

-we use GCP Cloud Run to deploy this app'
+We use GCP Cloud Run for the CD part of the pipeline.

 ### first deployment steps

+- `sudo apt update && sudo apt upgrade`
 - install the `gcloud` CLI on your machine or run a `gcloud components update` to update your `gcloud` tools
 - have a GCP project ready and make sure billing is enabled for it
 - GCP APIs that must be enabled in your project (you can do this from your GCP browser console) =>